Table of Content

 Key Features

-- Drag-and-drop document builder for contracts, quotes, and proposals
+- Drag-and-drop document and proposal builder

-- Payment collection directly from signed documents
+- Payment collection directly from documents

-- CRM and Zapier integrations (HubSpot, Salesforce, Pipedrive, and more)
+- Strong CRM and Zapier integrations

-Pros & Cons
+Cons

 PandaDoc offers pricing based on user access and feature needs:

-12. Zendo
+15. Zendo

 Client Collaboration Platform for Selling Productized Services